The gate was supposed to be routine.

 Min-ho roared something very rude and got back up.

-The second team stared at him for half a second in open disbelief.
+The second team stared at him in open disbelief.

 Then got moving again.